-Fragmentin is a Swiss-based interaction design studio using a range of different skills and material to produce high-end artistic and commissioned projects.
+Fragmentin is a Swiss-based artist collective & interaction design studio using a range of different skills and material to produce high-end artistic and commissioned projects.

 By exploring the limit between digital and tangible, our artistic projects question the impact of technologies on our everyday life, in particular, their vocation to anticipate and control it.
 In this context, some of our Art pieces propose to embrace serendipity as an antidote to control.